 Lastly, WHY are you growing cut flowers?
 I know this probably seems like a silly question, but during the height of summer, when the mosquitoes are thick, and the flowers are blooming faster than you can cut them, remembering this one simple thing will help to keep things in perspective.
 It’s your north star.

-For me, growing flowers helps me more centered and present in the moment.
+For me, growing flowers helps me to be more centered and present in the moment.
 I have a tendency to live in the future.
 Flowers pull me out of my head and into the right here and right now.
 I also LOVE to share the beauty and magic of them with other people.
 Nothing brings me more joy than handing someone a bundle of blooms.

 One Final Note: It took a lot of time and energy to put together this series of posts, with the hope that they will inspire you and help you to grow more beautiful flowers.
 But without your participation, feedback, or questions, the team and I are unable to know if we’re on the right track.
 I’m all for blog lurking (reading without ever commenting) but in this case; I would really appreciate your full participation.